kadirahq/lokka-transport-http/README.md

 ## Authentication

 This package does not handle authentication information for you.
-But it'll let you interact with your app's existing authentication machanism.
+But it'll let you interact with your app's existing authentication mechanism.

-* If you aleady have an authorized cookie, it'll be sent with the HTTP request. (supports CORS)
+* If you already have an authorized cookie, it'll be sent with the HTTP request. (supports CORS)
-* You can also set a custom `Authorization` header to implement [basic-auth](https://www.npmjs.com/package/basic-auth-header) or similar authentication schema.
+* You can also set a custom `Authorization` [header]((https://www.npmjs.com/package/basic-auth-header) to implement [basic-auth](https://www.npmjs.com/package/basic-auth) support.